Hormone Therapy for Prostate Cancer

 What are male sex hormones?

 Androgens (male sex hormones) are a class of hormones that control the development and maintenance of male characteristics.
-Testosterone and dihydrotestosterone (DHT) are the most abundant androgens in men.
-Almost all testosterone is produced in the testicles; a small amount is produced by the adrenal glands.
-Prostate cancer cells may also have the ability to produce testosterone.
+The most abundant androgens in men are testosterone and dihydrotestosterone (DHT).

 Androgens are required for normal growth and function of the prostate, a gland in the male reproductive system that helps make semen.
 Androgens are also necessary for prostate cancers to grow.
 Androgens promote the growth of both normal and cancerous prostate cells by binding to and activating the androgen receptor, a protein that is expressed in prostate cells (1).
 Once activated, the androgen receptor stimulates the expression of specific genes that cause prostate cells to grow (2).